 \item[(b)] When $\mM$ is a $(q,r)$-polymatroid for some $r\in\mathbb{N}$, the characteristic Puiseux polynomial reduces to the characteristic polynomial as defined in \cite[Def.
 23]{byrne2024weighted}.
 Therefore our definition is a generalization of characteristic polynomial.

-\item[(c)] One can easily verify that given two isomorphic rational $q$-polymatroids $\mM_1$ and $\mM_2$, their characteristic Puiseux polynomial agree, i.e., $\chi_{\mM_1}(t)=\chi_{\mM_2}(t)$.
+\item[(c)] One can verify that given two isomorphic rational $q$-polymatroids $\mM_1$ and $\mM_2$, their characteristic Puiseux polynomials agree, i.e., $\chi_{\mM_1}(t)=\chi_{\mM_2}(t)$.
 Note that this constitutes a generalization of the result \cite[Lem.
-25]{byrne2024weighted}, since the notion of isomorphism implies the notion of lattice-equivalence, see \cite[Def.
+25]{byrne2024weighted}, since the notion of isomorphism implies the notion of lattice-equivalence; see \cite[Def.
 3]{byrne2024weighted}.
 Moreover the proof is identical to the one for \cite[Lem.
 25]{byrne2024weighted}.

-\item[(d)] In general, every result about the characteristic polynomial of a $(q,r)$-polymatroid in \cite[Sec.
-3]{byrne2024weighted}, that only uses lattice-theoretic concepts, can be done in a similar way for the characteristic Puiseux polynomial of a rational $q$-polymatroid, for instance \cite[Lem.
+\item[(d)] In general, every result8 in \cite[Sec.
+3]{byrne2024weighted} about the characteristic polynomial of a $(q,r)$-polymatroid that only uses lattice-theoretic concepts, can be reproduced in a similar way for the characteristic Puiseux polynomial of a rational $q$-polymatroid, for instance \cite[Lem.
 26]{byrne2024weighted}.
 For all the results using concepts such as circuits, dependent spaces or independent spaces, we currently do not know if its possible to generalize them, using their rational $q$-polymatroid counterparts. \end{enumerate} \end{remark}